ZkrFellah/kwetza/README.md

 pip install beautifulsoup4
 ```
 Kwetza requires Apktool to be install and accessible via your PATH.
 This can be setup using the install instructions located here: https://ibotpeaches.github.io/Apktool/install
+note that: Apktool 2.3.0 is the one tested and working.
+There is a lot of versions with bugs

 # Usage